tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 1. To explore the data
 2. To convey a message to an audience

 So far we have been focussing on the former.
-Let us know think a little bit more about the latter, conveying a message to an audience.
+Let us now think a little bit more about the latter, conveying a message to an audience.
 In other words creating figures for presentations and publications.